 So, what’s this about?
 Dr. Karen Becker tells Huffington Post that it’s reminiscent of the ways cats and kittens playfully interact with each other.
 It’s another form of cat love bites, but it’s not a result of too much stimulation.
 It’s your cat just being playful and using his nonverbal communication skills to let you know he’d like some attention, now, please.

 Most kittens play rough.
 Youngsters’ play is not only a form of social bonding, it’s also preparing the litter for adulthood.
 Bouts of mock stalking and hunting give way to pouncing and biting.
-Cat love bites can occur when your kitten is playing aggressively with you, especially if you’re kitten doesn’t have another feline playmate.
+Cat love bites can occur when your kitten is playing aggressively with you, especially if your kitten doesn’t have another feline playmate.